Papy87/my_blue_grid_project/README.md

 REDIS_URL=redis://redis:6379

-Make sure that your local redis library is not running.
+Make sure that your local redis is not running.

 In project root folder terminal execute command: docker-compose build